 - Log in to the HUAWEI CLOUD console.
 On the homepage of the HUAWEI CLOUD console, choose Storage > CDN.
 The CDN console is displayed.

-- In the navigation tree on the left, click .
+- In the navigation pane, click .

-- In the domain name list, click the domain name to be modified or click Settings at the end of the row of the domain name.
+- In the domain list, click the domain name to be modified or click Settings at the end of the row of the domain name.

 - Click the Cache Settings tab.